Care for Your Drain the Natural Way

 You can also spray out the u-bend with a hose to remove anything stuck inside.
 You might want to wear gloves for this, because it can be unpleasant, especially if members of the house have long hair or you have fuzzy animals.

 And step four?
-Call your Houston-based plumber, because it's time for some professional help to get the clog out.
-Plumbers can clear pipes and assess them to determine if it's time for an upgrade.
+Call a reliable plumber, because it's time for some professional help to get the clog out.
+Plumbers can clear pipes and determine whether it's time for an upgrade.
 Be aware that if you've had drainage problems for some time, you may also need to talk to a remodeling company, as it's possible you have leaks and mold damage too.
 (This is an incentive to take care of sluggish drains early!)

 Once the drain problem is managed, you can address the odor and staining.
 Baking soda happens to be a great deodorizer and soft scrub; try using a baking soda and vinegar or baking soda and lemon scrub to lift stains, and then rinse it down the drain with hot water to kill odors.
 Scrub regularly to prevent buildups and keep drains smelling good.

 Prevention of clogs is very important for the life of your drains.
-Make sure that drain traps are in place at all times and remind everyone in the house to use them every time and regularly clean them.
+Make sure that drain traps are in place at all times.
+Remind remind everyone in the house to use them every time and regularly clean them, too.
 If your toilet is prone to clogging, make sure nothing other than toilet paper goes down the drain, and warn guests if it tends to be finicky.
 Ultimately, problem fixtures should be examined by a plumber and potentially replumbed or replaced.

 Katie Marks writes for Networx.com.